 As we were scouting around the banks of the Mara river, suddenly our guide swerved of the trail and began directly driving into the brush.
 This made us a bit nervous….

 However, what are guide has spotted was some branches that was out of place indicating something large had walked through it.

-Our guide had again alerted to us to what was at first unseen to the untrained eye.
-Thus, his intuition was again correct and we had found a sleeping adult male lion.
-This lion did not so much as open an eyelid even though our vehicle was idled about 2 meters from its head.
+Our guide’s intuition was correct and we found an adult male lion sound asleep.
+Additionally, this lion did not so much as open an eyelid even though our vehicle was idled about 2 meters from its head.

 Our accommodation at Maasai Mara was the Sopa Lodge.
 The facilities were very welcoming because the rooms were done up with traditional African colors and furnishings.
-Plus, they had large fireplaces in the lounge and restaurant.
-The staff was very professional and overall our experience at this Sopa Lodge was very satisfactory.
+Additionally, they had large fireplaces in the lounge and restaurant.
+Also, the staff was very professional and overall our experience at this Sopa Lodge was very satisfactory.